OpenFn/apollo/services/job_chat/README.md

 ## Implementation

-The service works by building a prompt with all the relevant context and sending that along to a GPT model.
+The service works by building a prompt with all the relevant context and sending that along to the Anthropic API.

 If an adaptor is provided, a complete listing of the adaptor's API is sent to the model.